emanuelepesce/Clibwwd/README.md

 It cointains: <br\>
-- libwwd.c: source file that contains the main functions of the library <br\>
+- libwwd.c: source file which contains the main functions of the library <br\>
 - libwwd.h: header file<br\>
 - example.c: file which contain a simple example of use <br\>
 - dataset_iris.csv: famous iris dataset created by R.A.
 Fisher (more info - - - about:https://archive.ics.uci.edu/ml/datasets/Irs)